villeristi/express-typescript-api-boilerplate/README.md

 2. Clone the repo & run `yarn` from the project root

 ### Configuration
-Middleware-functions can be addedd easily though `App.addConfig(middleWareFunction())`.
+Middleware-functions can be addedd though `App.addConfig(middleWareFunction())`.
 Configs can be array of middlewares or Or single middleware where second argument is a boolean in which condition this middleware should be added.
 See [index.ts](src/index.ts) as example.

 ### Routing